borgbackup/borg/docs/internals/data-structures.rst

 For example, using 1.1 on a repository, noticing corruption or similar issues and then running ``borg-1.0 check --repair``, which rewrites the index and hints, results in this situation.
-Borg 1.1 would erroneously report checksum errors in the hints and/or index files and trigger an automatic rebuild of these files.
+|project_name| 1.1 would erroneously report checksum errors in the hints and/or index files and trigger
+an automatic rebuild of these files.